-Historic England are managing the Heritage Stimulus Fund which is part of the £1.57bn Culture Recovery Fund.
-The Heritage Stimulus Fund contains funding for major works on heritage properties open to the public.
-Historic England have devolved management of a cluster of grants in this funding stream in a single contract to the Historic Houses Foundation, who invited the Woodchester Mansion Trust to participate.
+Historic England managed the Heritage Stimulus Fund, part of the £1.57bn Culture Recovery Fund.
+The Heritage Stimulus Fund was for major works on heritage properties open to the public.
+Historic England devolved the management of a cluster of grants in this funding stream in a single contract to the Historic Houses Foundation, who invited the Woodchester Mansion Trust to participate.

 We were delighted to be awarded the grant, especially as it enabled us to bring this phase of the conservation programme forward by 9-12 months.
 You can see how the work progressedhere.
 The projectwill have a longer term benefit by enabling the Mansion Trust to open up some of the rooms underneath – the ironing room in the East Range and some rooms in the North Range – for use by visitors.

 If you wish, you can help the Mansion by visiting, or by making a donation, or becoming a member.